joaovictorrb/joaovictorrb/README.md

 ## Hi there, I am João Victor, known as Cabelo or Cassino.

 ### Nowadays, I am in the last year of my undergraduate degree in computer science.
-I also work as a trainee level IT Technician at Irriga Global, in web development focused on the backend using JS.  👋
+I also work as a intern at IBM.  👋

 - Lately, I have been focusing on my final paper.